 What is React Native?

 React Native uses a declarative programming model that allows developers to define the desired outcome, and the framework handles the underlying logic.
 This makes it easier and faster to develop mobile apps.
-Additionally, React Native supports Hot Reloading, which allows developers to see the changes they make in real time, which speeds up the development process.
+Additionally, React Native supports hot reloading, which allows developers to see the changes they make in real time and speeds up the development process.

 React Native Pros & Cons